openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 # Plugin {#plugin}

+Inference Engine Plugin usually represents a wrapper around a backend.
+Backends can be:
+- OpenCL-like backend (e.g. clDNN library) for GPU devices.
+- MKLDNN backend for Intel CPU devices.
+- NVIDIA cuDNN for NVIDIA GPUs.

+The responsibility of Inference Engine Plugin:
+- Initializes a backend and throw exception in `Engine` constructor if backend cannot be initialized.
+- Provides information about devices enabled by a particular backend, e.g. how many devices, their properties and so on.
+- Loads or imports [executable network](@ref executable_network) objects.

 In addition to the Inference Engine Public API, the Inference Engine provides the Plugin API, which is a set of functions and helper classes that simplify new plugin development:

 - header files in the `inference_engine/src/plugin_api` directory